 When American diplomats broached the idea of negotiating a truce without invading Japan, some Japanese leaders misunderstood their intentions and thought the U.S. was giving up and capitulating.
-At the aforementioned Potsdam Conference in July 1945, the U.S. and Britain demanded Japan’s unconditional surrender, with terms including forfeiture of all overseas territories, war crimes for unusual cruelty toward POWs, and amnesty for common Japanese soldiers.
+At the Potsdam Conference in July 1945, the U.S. and Britain demanded Japan’s unconditional surrender, with terms including forfeiture of all overseas territories, war crimes for unusual cruelty toward POWs, and amnesty for common Japanese military personnel.
 “We will not deviate [from the terms].
 There are no alternatives.
 We will brook no delay.”
 Japan would retain its sovereignty, but the current leaders had to step down.
 “There must be eliminated for all time the authority and the influence of those who have deceived and misled the people of Japan into embarking on world conquest, for we insist that a new order of peace, security and justice will be impossible until irresponsible militarism is driven from the world…the alternative for Japan is prompt and utter destruction.”

+Historians debate whether Japan was already willing to surrender, at least conditionally, prior to the atomic attacks.
+Truman suspected they might surrender when the Soviets entered the war.
+On July 17th, he wrote this entry in his diary: “He’ll [Stalin and the USSR] be in the Jap war on August 15th.
+Fini Japs when that comes about.”
+Some analysts argue that the Japanese were willing to surrender as long as Emperor Hirohito was allowed to stay on the throne.
+Stalin told UK Prime Minister Clement Atlee as much at the Potsdam conference.
 On July 17th, Japan’s Foreign Minister Shigenori Togo sent this message to Russia: “If today, when we are still maintaining our strength, the Anglo-Americans were to have regard for Japan’s honor and existence, they could save humanity by bringing the war to an end.
-If, however, they insist unrelentingly on unconditional surrender, the Japanese are unanimous in their resolve to wage a thorough going [sic] war.”
+If, however, they insist unrelentingly on unconditional surrender, the Japanese are unanimous in their resolve to wage a thoroughgoing war.”
 On July 18th, Truman wrote this: “Stalin had told [British] P.M. of telegram from Jap emperor asking for peace.
 Stalin also read his answer to me.
 It was satisfactory.
 Believe Japs will fold up before Russia comes in [the war].
 I’m sure they will when Manhattan [the atomic bomb] appears over their homeland.”

 Let’s unpack this further because it’s important.
 American intelligence had intercepted earlier, more capitulatory messages indicating that Japan was willing to surrender as long as the U.S. left the emperor on the throne, but they came between January and May 1945, via neutral intermediaries Sweden and Portugal.
 These messages didn’t clearly indicate that government officials other than the emperor would step down, including the political and military leaders who’d brutalized Asia for years.
 The rest of the world had every right to demand their resignation.
 They had the right to demand the emperor’s capitulation, for that matter.
-If these messages had clearly stated Japan’s position — or better yet, publicly proclaimed it — critics would be more justified in asking why the U.S. didn’t just accept the favorable terms.
+If these messages had clearly stated Japan’s position — and better yet, publicly proclaimed it — critics would be more justified in asking why the U.S. didn’t just accept the unconditional terms.
 That would’ve brought an end to the fighting on Iwo Jima (February and March) and Okinawa (May-June), along with the civilian suicides, kamikaze attacks, and fire-bombings on the mainland, to say nothing of preventing the atomic attacks.
 As we’ll see below, the U.S. left the emperor on the throne anyway after the war.
-The U.S. also attained some third-party communication through the Soviets, but Stalin downplayed the peace entreaties, claiming that the peace party in Japan was small and un-influential.
+The U.S. also attained some third-party communication through the Soviets, but Stalin downplayed the peace entreaties, claiming that the peace party in Japan was small and uninfluential.
 Stalin may have been right, but he had his own motives, hoping to extend the war to acquire more eastern territory.

 Truman, for his part, didn’t seem interested in pursuing the vague peace feelers that fell into the hands of American intelligence.
 Even when Japan finally offered to surrender the day after the Nagasaki attack (August 10th), Truman was miffed about their insistence on leaving the emperor on the throne: “Ate lunch at my desk and discussed the Jap offer to surrender…Our terms are unconditional.
 They wanted to keep the emperor.
 We told ’em we’d tell ’em how to keep him, but we’d make the terms.”
 Others charge that Truman’s advisors wanted him to relay the message to Japan about leaving the emperor in place and he never did.
 It’s obvious, either way, that communications were bad between the U.S. and Japan.
 Japan should’ve clarified their position to Truman unequivocally since his job as Commander-in-chief was to shorten the war and win it with as few American casualties as possible.